ramya-balasubramaniam/RepData_PeerAssessment1/PA1_template.md

 ##      835
 ## 206.1698
 ```
-## Imput the missing values
+## Imput missing values
-1. Create a new data vector for the 17568 value replacing NA values with average value for that 5-minute interval
-2. Combine this vector to a new dataset with the other two column values same as the original dataset
+1. Create a new data vector for 17568 value replacing NA values with average value for that 5-minute interval and combine this vector to a new dataset with other two column values same as original dataset
-3. Calculate and plot the histogram of the total numer of steps per day for the new dataset
+2. Calculate and plot the histogram of total numer of steps per day for new dataset.
+Plot the other histogram with old dataset simultaneously.
-4. Also plot the two histograms together (using old and new dataset to see the effect on the overall values
-5. Calculate the mean and median of total number of steps per day using the new dataset
+3. Calculate mean and median of total number of steps per day using new dataset and make a barplot of total number of steps using old and new dataset.
-output: mean [1] 10766.19
-median [1] 10766.19
-6. Make a barplot of the same using old and new dataset to see the effect on individual values

 ```r
 new_steps <- vector(length = nrow(act))